 As we get older, it’s not uncommon for men to develop an enlarged prostate.
 And, although BPH isn’t a very dangerous condition, it can be a source of pain and discomfort.
 Fortunately, some foods can help you prevent this condition.

-Here are the best foods for prostate health.
+Here are the best foods for prostate health:

-A study published in the Indian Journal of Urology found that men with prostate cancer and BPH had lower levels of zinc in their blood than healthy men.
+A study published in the Indian Journal of Urology found that men with prostate cancer and BPH had lower levels of zinc in their blood compared to healthy men.
 Not only are sesame seeds very rich in zinc, but it’s much easier for our bodies to absorb the zinc from this food than from zinc supplements.

 Newsflash: green veggies are healthy.
 Not only are they rich in antioxidants, but green leafy vegetables can also reduce the risk of prostate cancer and BPH.